zentown/tinderjs/README.md

 ### .userId

-  Once authorized, this property will be set the current profile's tinder user id.
+  Once authorized, this property will be set the current account's Tinder user id.

+### .getRecommendations(limit, callback)

+  Gets a list of nearby users.

+* `limit` is how many results to limit the search to
+* `callback` is called when the request completes

 ### .sendMessage(match id, message, callback)

   Sends a message to a user.

 * `match id` is the match id
 * `message` is the message to send.